A Letter from the Founder

 My background is in Teaching English as a Foreign Language (TEFL) and I have worked in many countries as a teacher.
 In London I worked for many years as a teacher trainer, training hundreds of novice EFL teachers on the Cambridge Certificate of English Language Teaching to Adults (CELTA) course.
 I have studied Second Language Acquisition, language programme curriculum design and assessment.
 I have a passion for Cambodia, for equipping people to live and work here and for training language teachers to teach with excellence.

-I am so proud of my staff and what we have achieved…… People learn better and faster with us.
+I am so proud of G2K team and what we have achieved…… People learn better and faster with us.